Make great trades. Avoid bad ones.

 Create a watchlist.

-Trade Analysis (HTF and TTF)
+Trade Analysis (Overall Market, HTF, and TTF)

 through.

-Trade analysis and bias.
-Should you be looking for longs or
+Should you be looking for longs or shorts?
+Don't know?
+Don't

 Write it down.

-Trade Timeframe Analysis (TTF)
+Trade Timeframe (TTF) Analysis

 TTF trades must align with HTF analysis.